xkamil/yoga-server/README.md

 npm run dev - stating server for development
 ```

+* Configuration
+  Copy configuration/configuration.yaml file to root directory and change configuration for env you want.

 * Required env variables - if not set default values will be used